 ANSWER: Winners are able to name a beneficiary when claiming an annuity prize.
 Before you claim your prize, please be aware that there may be tax and/or estate consequences related to how a Lottery prize is claimed and whose name(s) appear on the ticket and claim form.
-We would recommend speaking with a licensed financial advisor before submitting your claim form.
+We recommend speaking with a licensed financial advisor before submitting your claim form.

-QUESTION: How do I contact the Lottery?
+QUESTION: How do I contact the Lottery for general questions?